-- 9.4.16 Part A. Estate House Adaptive Reuse allows for the estate owner to apply for a special permit from the Planning Board to use the Estate House in accordance with one of the following adaptive reuse criteria.
-Special permits allow for each application to be considered individually based on their specific location and impact to the existing neighborhood.
+- 9.3.16 Part A. Estate House Adaptive Reuse allows for the estate owner to apply for a Special Permit from the Planning Board to use the Estate House in accordance with one of the following adaptive reuse criteria.
+Special Permits allow for each application to be considered individually based on their specific location and impact to the existing neighborhood.
 Throughout this Section, residential units are limited to two (2) bedrooms each.
 This is designed to achieve the goal of providing alternative housing for groups that do not currently have housing options within the Town.
-The Planning Board may, in its sole discretion, allow a developer to increase the number of bedrooms to a maximum of three (3), provided the developer can demonstrate a compelling reason why such increase serves the stated goals of the EOD. - 9.4.17 Part A Permitted Uses.
-The following use or a combination of the following uses may be permitted in the original Estate House under Part A: - 1.
-Any uses listed in the Table of Uses as an allowable use in the zoning district in which the property currently exists, whether by special permit or otherwise; - 2.
-Multi-family condominium, cooperative, and apartment residential Dwelling Units, provided that residential units shall be limited to no more than two (2) bedrooms per unit; - 3.
+The Planning Board may, in its sole discretion, allow a developer to increase the number of bedrooms to a maximum of three (3), provided the developer can demonstrate a compelling reason why such increase serves the stated goals of the EOD. - 9.3.17 Part A Permitted Uses.
+The following use or a combination of the following uses maybe permitted in the original Estate House under Part A: - 1.
+Any uses listed in the Table of Uses as an allowable use in the zoning district in which the property currently exists, whether by Special Permit or otherwise;

+- 2. Multi-family condominium, cooperative, and apartment residential Dwelling units, provided that residential units shall be limited to no more than two (2) bedrooms per unit; or to three (3) bedrooms if permitted by the Planning Board pursuant to Section 9.3.16 above; - 3.
 For profit function halls, meeting rooms, inns, Bed and Breakfasts, spas, and Restaurants (excluding Fast Food or Drive In or Drive Through Establishments); - 4.
-For profit shops or for profit schools; - 5.
+For Profit Educational Facilities; - 5.
 Business or Professional Office; - 6.
 Child Care Centers, Adult Social Day Care age restricted to Elderly Persons, and Assisted Living Residence; and - 7.
-Museums.

-- 9.4.18 Part A Dimensional Requirements.
-A minimum vegetated buffer strip of three hundred (300) feet shall be provided unless the Building is nearer to the abutting property line or at least one hundred (100) feet, provided that the Planning Board may increase the vegetated buffer strip based on factors that shall include, but not be limited to: the size and location of the parcel, the character of the neighborhood and the intended use. - 9.4.19 Part A Special Permit Application.
-All Part A special permit applications shall include building plans prepared by a registered architect and filed with the special permit application form.
-For an application to be considered complete, it shall provide all information required by the Hamilton Planning Board Rules and Regulations Governing Special Permits. - 9.4.20 Part A Required Information.
-The special permit application shall include a plan of the existing Estate House and nine (9) copies of a Site Re-use Report.
+Museums. - 9.3.18 Part A Dimensional Requirements.
+A minimum vegetated buffer strip of three hundred (300) feet shall be provided unless the Building is nearer to the abutting property line or at least one hundred (100) feet, provided that the Planning Board may increase the vegetated buffer strip based on factors that shall include, but not be limited to: the size and location of the parcel, the character of the neighborhood and the intended use. - 9.3.19 Part A Special Permit Application.
+All Part A Special Permit applications shall include building plans prepared by a registered architect and filed with the Special Permit Application Form.
+For an application to be considered complete, it shall provide all information required by the Hamilton Planning Board Rules and Regulations Governing Special Permits. - 9.3.20 Part A Required Information.
+The Special Permit Application shall include a plan of the existing Estate House and nine (9) copies of a Site Re-use Report.
 The Site Re-use Report should include an outline of how the following issues and impacts will be addressed by the re-use: - 1.
 Pedestrian and vehicular access to the site including anticipated changes to vehicular traffic patterns; - 2.
 Public safety issues; - 3.
 Provision of landscaping/buffering; - 4.
 Open space and recreation, including trail development and/or maintenance; - 5.
 Water supply and drainage issues; - 6.
 Proposed uses for commercial units, if any; - 7.
 Conceptual floor plans for units; - 8.
-Trails or pathways will be provided or maintained to connect pedestrian, equestrian, non-motorized-bicycle riders or skiers to sites within the property and to other public trail systems if possible; and - 9.
-To the extent possible, the information provided in the report shall be shown in building and site plans, accompanied by a written narrative describing the proposed adaptive reuse.
+Trails or pathways will be provided or maintained to connect pedestrian, equestrian, non-motorized-bicycle riders or skiers to sites within the property and to other public trail systems if possible; and

+9. To the extent possible, the information provided in the report shall be shown in building and site plans, accompanied by a written narrative describing the proposed adaptive reuse.